How to exclude files, folders and drives from backups in Storage Protect

 • Attempt to perform a manual backup of one or more of your excluded files.
 The files should be marked with a barred red circle, and so be impossible to back up.

-• Check the include-exclude list on the Spectrum Protect command line by running dsmc q inclexcl.
+• Check the include-exclude list on the Storage Protect command line by running dsmc q inclexcl.
 The output lists the order in which the directives will be processed.

-You can exclude a drive or partition from backup either in the Spectrum Protect graphical user interface (GUI) or by editing the Spectrum Protect configuration file.
+You can exclude a drive or partition from backup either in the Storage Protect graphical user interface (GUI) or by editing the Storage Protect configuration file.
 The former is generally the simpler and easier method to use.

 Excluding drives and partitions by changing the backup domain